No co-signer for your rental? No problem—try these 6 guarantor workarounds

 2. Offer to pay a higher rent

-Paying a higher rent might be difficult to stomach, but it may encourage a landlord concerned about the risks of renting to you if you have no credit history.
+Paying a higher rent might be difficult to stomach, but it just might convince a landlord to rent to you despite having no credit history.

 It is not unheard of for renters to offer to pay a higher rent to secure an apartment; in fact, bidding wars are happening in the current red-hot rental market.